Lumbre

 Milling: By hand with mallets (mazos) in hollow tree trunk (canoa)

-Distillation: Twice in 60 liter clay pots, locally sourced oak (encino) wood-fired
+Distillation: Twice in 60-liter clay pots, locally sourced oak (encino) wood-fired

 Condensers: Stainless steel & copper

-Batch numbers: JALU0422, JALU1122
+Batch numbers: JALU0422, JALU1122, JALU0524

-Bottling size: JALU0422 - 150 liters (200 bottles), JALU1122 - 600 liters (800 bottles)
+Bottlings: JALU0422 - 150 liters (200 bottles), JALU1122 - 600 liters (800 bottles), JALU0524 - 250 liters (326 bottles)

-Produced: JALU0422 - Mar 2020 (200 total liters), JALU1122 - May 2021 (360 total liters), August 2021 (420 liters)
+Production: JALU0422 - Mar 2020 (200 total liters), JALU1122 - May 2021 (360 total liters), August 2021 (420 liters), JALU0524 - Oct 2022 (250 liters)

 Tech sheet (PDF)